Send money to the Dominican Republic from Canada in fast and affordable ways.

 - Turnaround time.
 Turnaround times for the available services range from minutes to days.
 Cash pickups are your best bet when it comes to emergency transfers.

 - Minimum/maximum transfer amounts.
-Most minimum amounts for the companies listed are around 250 AUD or less.
-Although a company can have a 0 AUD minimum, keep in mind that it might also have a lower maximum and a limit on what you can send per day.
+Most minimum amounts for the companies listed are around CAD$250 or less.
+Although a company can have a CAD$0 minimum, keep in mind that it might also have a lower maximum and a limit on what you can send per day.

 - Customer service.
-The companies below have a track record of supportive customer service and making the process of sending money more user-friendly.
-It is advised to get on a phone or visit an agent location when you are extremely uncomfortable with the process and let customer service help you through it.
+The companies below have a track record of supportive customer service and making the process of sending money very user-friendly.
+It is advised to call or visit an agent location when you are extremely uncomfortable with the process and let customer service help you through it.

 How will Jerry and Amanda send money to the Dominican Republic?

-How can you receive money from the Dominican Republic in Australia?
+How can you receive money from the Dominican Republic in Canada?

-Jerry and Amanda can send capital gains or excess money back to Australia using Paypal and the money transfer services mentioned above.
-They will either need to take cash to one of the agent locations specified below in the article or do an online transaction with an online account and pay with a Mastercard or Visa card.
+Jerry and Amanda can send capital gains or excess money back to Canada using Paypal and the money transfer services mentioned above.
+They will either need to take cash to one of the agent locations listed below or do an online transaction with an online account and pay with a credit card, like a MasterCard or Visa card.

 What are the options for emergency cash transfers in the Dominican Republic?

-Cash pickup locations in Madagascar if you are using MoneyGram, Western Union and Xpress Money
+Cash pickup locations in the Dominican Republic if you are using MoneyGram, Western Union and Xpress Money

 - Banco Multiple Vimenca C Por